Healthy Grocery List

 Cans/ packets of tuna

 Plain nonfat Greek yogurt

-CARBOHYDRATES: Pick 2 to prepare or keep on hand!
+CARBOHYDRATES: PICK TWO for prep or keep on hand!

 Always keep at least 1 available in your house that can be easily eaten or quickly microwaved.

 Rice (any kind, especially microwaveable bags)